kamesguen21/encore/README.md

 This is an MVC framework for node.js that I'm building.
 I've authored 3 modules specifically for this project, and you can find them on npm and github:
-* Runway - my router
+* Runway - the router
 * FileFetcher - project file loader
 * Easyioc - inversion of control module

 Here are the features that I have working currently: